|Nutrition Facts (per serving)|

-Add the carrots, celery, onions and garlic and sauté for a few minutes until the onion is translucent but not brown.
+Add the carrots, celery, onions, and garlic and then sauté for a few minutes until the onion is translucent but not brown.

 Add the tomatoes, the ham bone, the stock and the sachet.

 Bring to a boil, cover, and transfer the pot to the oven.
-Simmer in the oven, partially covered, for two hours.
+Simmer in the oven, partially covered, for 2 hours.

 Remove from oven.
 Remove sachet and ham bone and purée sauce in a blender or food processor until smooth, working in batches if necessary.